 The bottom line is that repellents with X percent DEET and Picaridin work waaaaaaay better than the natural repellants, but you don’t want to use them more than you have to.

-Most of these products come in both spray and wipe versions.
-I definitely prefer using wipes on children (vs. spray) because I have way more control over where it’s going (I like to do a little dab on the forehead and ears, which would be very difficult with a spray).
+Most of these products come in spray, wipe, or aerosol versions.
+I prefer using wipes on children because I have way more control over where it’s going (I like to do a little dab on the forehead and ears, which would be very difficult with a spray).
 Plus, they aren’t inhaling the stuff, like with a spray or aerosol.
 I can usually cover both my girls with just one wipe towelette, so you can get more mileage out of them than you think.
 But some people like the spray application, of course — do whatever works!
+(User tip: consider having your kiddo throw on a mask during spray application.)

 Permethrin Spray and Treated Clothing

-An alternate option to using an insect repellent is to wear clothing treated with permethrin.
-You can purchase pre-treated clothing or you can apply it yourself to clothing you already own.
+Yet another protective layer you can add to the mix is permethrin, which is a chemical you can use to treat clothing (vs. skin).
+You can purchase pre-treated clothing or you apply it yourself to clothing you already own.

 If applied according to the directions, permethrin binds tightly to the fabric, causing little transfer to your skin… it’s also poorly absorbed by your skin.
 Currently, there is no data to suggest that children have increased sensitivity to permethrin.
 And it’s also considered safe for use with pregnant women.